Skip menu

 Liguria

-In Liguria, Pandolce is the typical dessert that marks the festive season.
-It is very spicy and of ancient tradition, for this reason it is possible to find many different versions.
+In Liguria, Pandolce is the typical dessert that marks the start of the festive season.
+Filled with fennel, raisins and candied fruit, it is an ancient tradition, which is why it is possible to find many different versions.

 Some mistake them for Baci di Dama, but Baci di Alassio are crunchy on the outside and soft on the inside.
 A winning mix of hazelnuts, cream and chocolate that ensures pure enjoyment.